 Specifically, R2R aims to:

-- Develop trainees’ interdisciplinary skills and scientific knowledge to facilitate management of urban ecosystems under environmental change
+- Develop trainees’ interdisciplinary skills and scientific knowledge to facilitate management of ecosystems under environmental change

 - Increase trainees’ transferrable quantitative, communication, and professional skills